csev/gradients/README.md

 https://medium.com/the-mvp/finally-a-definitive-way-to-make-gradients-beautiful-6b27af88f5f

-What I loved was the notion of "perceived brightness".
+What I loved was the notion of "perceived brightness" - I was also fascinated with the HSL color space.
+So I decided to write a program to wander through HSL space and look for pretty ranges.

 The basic algorithm loops through HSL (Hue, Saturation, and Lightness) color wheel one degree at a time.
 For each hue it works through every combination of Saturation and Lightness